Tribe’s Commitment to GDPR

 Summary: You have the right to access/download the data we store about you.

 Tribe does not store personally identifying data beyond the information that is available in your public profile.
 Since this data is plainly available in your profile we do not provide a means for you to export this data.

 If you visit a Tribe community the IP address of your computer is stored in our web logs for 7 days before our servers automatically delete them.
 This data is almost never used by anyone: the only time we look at the IP addresses is if our sites are adversely impacted by the actions of some unknown users.

-To provide better feed recommendation, Tribe stores topics that users are interested in based on their browsing behavior.
+To provide better feed recommendations, Tribe stores topics that users are interested in based on their browsing behavior.
 You can request a full export of this data by sending an email to [email protected] with a link to your profile.
-Tribe team will send a full export of the data we stored in CSV format in less than 48 hours.
+The Tribe team will send a full export of the data we stored in CSV format in less than 48 hours.

 Right to rectification